airbytehq/airbyte/docs/integrations/sources/bing-ads-migrations.md

 - Ad Group Labels
 - Keywords
 - Budget Summary Report
-- All Hourly Reports (end with report_hourly)

-Version 2.0.0 updates schemas for Accounts, Campaigns and Search Query Performance Report streams.
-LinkedAgencies was changed from string to object in Accounts stream.
-BiddingScheme.MaxCpc.Amount was changed from string to number in Campaigns stream.
-And CostPerConversion was changed from integer to number.
 All `date` and `date-time` fields will be converted to standard `RFC3339`.
 Stream state format will be updated as well.

 For the changes to take effect, please refresh the source schema and reset affected streams after you have applied the upgrade.